Sleep-Wake Disorders & Substance Abuse

 Some conditions may require adherence to sleep hygiene and quitting use of most drugs and alcohol.
 In other cases, you may need specific medications to keep you awake at certain hours and to help you sleep at others.
 Exposure to ultraviolet (UV) light and taking melatonin supplements work for most moderate sleep-wake disorders.

 Using Substances to Self-Medicate Sleep Issues

 Sleep abnormalities like insomnia caused by sleep-wake disorders are associated with substance abuse.
 People who have sleep-wake disorders may begin abusing sedative medications or alcohol to force themselves to sleep, while those who abuse stimulant drugs may develop sleep disorders because they stay awake for days at a time.

-About 70 percent of people admitted to addiction treatment programs reported a sleep problem prior to their admission.
 Roughly 80 percent of that group reported that the sleep problem was directly associated with substance abuse.